FR

 Grouping equipment by muscle group helps members move efficiently through their workouts.
 It also makes the gym easier to understand for newer members.

 Functional training continues to grow in popularity and benefits from a dedicated area that keeps accessories organized and contained.
-Cardio equipment, when possible, performs best near windows: natural light improves perceived quality and makes the room feel more inviting.

 Maxi-Forme Cap-Rouge — cable jungle and functional trainers

 Technical planning is easy to underestimate early in the process, but it has a major impact on the final experience.
-Three areas drive most of the regret.

 Ceiling height